takuti/takuti.me/_content/en/note/hivemall-events-2018-autumn.md

 RecSys is an academic conference focusing on theory and practice of recommender systems, and I've [previously attended RecSys 2016](https://takuti.me/note/recsys-2016/) held in Boston.

 Due to the exceptionally high demand of intelligent recommendation systems in real-life applications, the RecSys conference normally has many industrial attendees including researchers, data scientists and software engineers.
-Of course, this year’s RecSys was not an exception; more than 80% of participants I’ve chatted in person during the conference were coming from industry.
-I believe this year’s conference had more industrial demographics and presentations than 2 years ago.
+Of course, this year's RecSys was not an exception; more than 80% of participants I've chatted in person during the conference were coming from industry.
+I believe this year's conference had more industrial demographics and presentations than 2 years ago.

 Our paper about recommendation with Hivemall has been accepted to a demo session, and we presented in the form of poster during a conference buffet lunch break: